Gigafactory Nevada: Cell level

 Panasonic makes the battery cells at the Gigafactory with the new form factor '2170', jointly designed and engineered by Tesla and Panasonic and subsequently updated.
 They are larger than the 18650 cells used in the Model S and Model X automobiles.
 While the new cells were originally expected to be at least 20 mm in diameter and 70 mm in length, revised specifications for the optimized form factor are 21 mm by 70 mm.
 Tesla thus refers to it as the '21–70' or '2170' whereas Samsung refers to the size as '21700'.

 Panasonic was expected to begin cell production in 2016, and continue for at least 10 years.
 Among the machines spotted at the opening in July 2016 were presses and rollers for cathodes.
 Gigafactory began mass production of 2170 cells in January 2017.
 Only Panasonic cells are to be used in the US-made Model 3, and Tesla uses 21–70 format for Model 3 and Powerwall/Powerpack.
 Panasonic owns some of the cell production equipment in an area not accessible to non-Panasonic employees.
 By December 2018, Panasonic operated 11 cell production lines.
 Some of the lines were temporarily converted from storage (NMC) to vehicle (NCA) to increase supply for the Model 3.

 Tesla uses nickel manganese cobalt (NMC) lithium cells for stationary storage (Powerwall and Powerpack), and nickel cobalt aluminium (NCA) lithium cells for vehicles.
-The cell components are then encased in aluminum cans made by Heitkamp & Thumann inside GF1, using 10,000 tons per year.
+The cell components are then encased in Nickel-plated steel cans made by Heitkamp & Thumann inside GF1, using 10,000 tons per year.
 Panasonic delivered three million battery cells daily to Tesla in 2018.
 An April 2019 report quoting former and current employees at Panasonic's side of the Gigafactory described how half a million of battery cells per day were scrapped because of production defects related to carelessness, lack of respect for operating procedures, and the overall pressure to increase output.
 At the end of 2019, Panasonic had 3000 US workers and 200 Japanese technicians at Gigafactory 1, and quality had improved to increase production to a rate of 30 GWh/year on the same equipment.
 Panasonic occupies more than half of the factory, operating 13 cell lines.
 In early 2021, Panasonic had its first annual profit in Gigafactory.
 Panasonic operates a warehouse in TRIC, and is making a research&education facility in the city of Reno.
 By 2022, Panasonic had shipped more than 6 billion cells from Gigafactory.